 The term pruning is most commonly applied to deciduous bushes and trees, such as roses and some fruit trees, for example, - those that have a normal leafless period, such as in winter(though some plants/trees have a Spring or late Summer leafless period).
 Pruning includes some degree of lacing; lacing is primarily moderate thinning in order to produce a less densely branched informal or formal shape, most commonly applied to evergreen trees and shrubs, and sometimes done to a high degree of detail, like a sculpture, especially when done with a some 'tipping' which is the cutting back, to one degree or another, of certain twigs and/or branches for shaping purposes.
 Shaping includes the above, in addition to shearing.
 Shearing is typically done with shears(of course) to make plants into hedges, and other more elaborately sculptured shapes, called topiaries.
 In some cases with hedges and topiaries, just regular hand clippers/secateurs are used if it is desired to not cut into the leaves, - more exacting cutting.
 Grooming may include any of the above, and, taking out withered leaves, twigs, and dead materials on the plant structure.
 Proper use of all these techniques obviously makes for a neater and fresher landscape appearance, when and where appropriate.

-I physically work on trees up to about 15 to 20 feet.
+I physically work on trees which are up to about 20 feet.
 I can either haul the trimmings away or put them in your trash cans.